-In Part 1 of this article, I highlighted the essential need for Hadoop standards.
+The first part of this article highlights the essential need for Apache Hadoop standards.
 The Apache community should submit Hadoop to a formal standardization process under an industry forum—either an established group or one that is specifically focused on big data.
 Under such an effort, the Hadoop industry should clarify the reference framework within which new Hadoop specifications are developed in a way that safeguards the community’s ability to evolve the core code bases, innovate vigorously, and differentiate competitively in areas that don’t jeopardize community-wide interoperability.

 At minimum, the Hadoop industry reference framework would specify clear service layers by functional areas, with clear interfaces or abstractions to ensure interoperability across these layers.
 The core functional service layers should include: